pedrocostaferreira/pedrocostaferreira.github.io/_posts/2017-11-07-dashboards.md

+---
+layout: post
+title: Creating Professional-Looking Dashboards with BETS
+resumo: We are going to show how to use BETS to create dashboards to visualize economic data.
+date: 2017-11-07
+author: Talitha Speranza
+image: /images/dashboard.png
+tags:
+ -  R-English
+ -  BETS
+---

 The BETS package, besides providing thousands of Brazilian economic time series and interesting analytical tools, has a powerful device to visualize economic data.
 With a few lines of code - in some cases, only